jetpackpilots/IBView/README.md

 That's it, you're done!
 In this other nib or storyboard, you should see a preview of the custom view's nib contents.

-## Programmatic Instantiation

-It is also possible to initialize your IBView subclasses in code by using the designated initializer `initWithNibName:`.
-If you pass `nil`, the `nibName` property will default to the name of the class.

-It is also possible to initialize your IBView subclasses with `initWithFrame:`.
-Using this method, the `nibName` property will default to the name of the class.

 ## Advanced Usage

 IBView supports multiple nib files for a custom view.
 In other words, you may create several nib